-- To ensure that the Strategic Risk Register reflects known service risks and is reviewed and updated on a monthly basis - Review and comment on a rolling basis one departmental risk register - Investigate Risk and issues arising from the Programme Management Office - Consider relevant recommendations and actions arising from inspections, reviews etc. so that concerns are adequately reflected in risk registers. - To act as forum to engage with Directorate SMT representatives - Annually review,: - □ the risk management strategy and policy - □ terms of reference for the Risk Management and Audit Group
+- To ensure that the Strategic Risk Register reflects known service risks and is reviewed and updated on a monthly basis - Review and comment on a rolling basis one departmental risk register - Investigate risks and issues associated with Project and Programme management identified by the Programme Management Office through their oversight of Projects on the Portfolio and other programmes. - Consider relevant recommendations and actions arising from inspections, reviews etc. so that concerns are adequately reflected in risk registers. - To act as forum to engage with Directorate SMT representatives - Annually review,: - > the risk management strategy and policy - > terms of reference for the Risk Management and Audit Board